readium/css/docs/CSS02-quickstart.md

 - `build:ltr` for default stylesheets (Left to Right);
 - `build:rtl` for Right to Left stylesheets;
 - `build:cjk` for CJK scripts;
-- `build:vertical` for CJK and the Mongolian scripts in vertical writing.
+- `build:vertical` for CJK and the Mongolian scripts in vertical writing;
+- `build:web` for Web Publications stylesheets.

 ### Additional info